fosskers/aura/README.md

 ## What is Aura?

 Aura is a package manager for Arch Linux.
-It's main purpose is as an *AUR helper*, in that it automates the process of installating packages from the Arch User Repositories.
+Its original purpose is as an *AUR helper*, in that it automates the process of installating packages from the Arch User Repositories.
 It is, however, capable of much more.